mathesar-foundation/mathesar-wiki/projects/2023-07-backend-fixes.md

 I included rough estimates of how much time each issue should take.
 That will be usable as a guide on whether I'm on track.

 The project budget is 20 days (4 weeks).
-Current estimate of total time required to submit PRs for above issues is 20 days (5 block-prone issues 3 days each, plus 5 block-proof issues 1 day each).
-No buffer time.
+Current estimate of total time required to submit PRs for above issues is 17 days (4 block-prone issues 3 days each, plus 5 block-proof issues 1 day each).
+3 days buffer time.

 ## Risks
 - Finishing the tasks too early